Universal Islands of Adventure: Toon Lagoon

-Toon Lagoon is based on the cartoon and comic strip characters from King Features Syndicate and Jay Ward.
-With the area's main focus being water-based rides (hence the name).
+Toon Lagoon is based on the cartoon and comic strip characters from King Features Syndicate and Jay Ward, with the area's main focus being water-based rides (hence the name).

 The area is also home to a variety of dining outlets and merchandise shops.
-Food and beverage items can be purchased from Blondie's, Cathy's Ice Cream, Comic Strip Cafe and Wimpy's.
-Merchandise items can be bought from a variety of themed stores including the Betty Boop store, Gasoline Alley, Toon Extra and Wossamotta U.
+Food and beverage items can be purchased from Blondie's, Cathy's Ice Cream, Comic Strip Cafe, and Wimpy's.
+Merchandise items can be bought from a variety of themed stores including the Gasoline Alley, Toon Extra and Wossamotta U.

 Skull Island

 Skull Island is the newest island at the park, having been opened in the summer of 2016.
 The area's sole attraction, Skull Island: Reign of Kong, opened on July 13, 2016.
 The attraction and island mark the return of the King Kong character to the Universal Orlando Resort, after the Kongfrontation attraction closed at Universal Studios Florida in 2002 to make way for the Revenge of the Mummy: The Ride.